vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

 Usage statistics feature is optional, and by default, it is enabled (default
 value: `True`).
 Users can choose to opt-out if they prefer not to participate in data collection.
+Please note that even when this feature is enabled, publishing anything made with `ipyvizzu` remains GDPR compatible.

 To disable usage statistics feature, set [analytics](../reference/ipyvizzu/chart.md#ipyvizzu.chart.Chart.analytics) property to `False`.